Emanuel Felke

-The Protestant pastor Leopold Erdmann Emanuel Felke (born 7 February 1856 in Kläden, Province of Saxony, Prussia; died 16 August 1926 in Munich, buried in Bad Sobernheim) was a naturopath who developed the eponymous Felke cure, and who was active in Repelen near Moers from 1896 to 1914 and in Bad Sobernheim from 1915 to 1925.
+The Protestant pastor Leopold Erdmann Emanuel Felke (7 February 1856 in Kläden, Province of Saxony, Prussia – 16 August 1926 in Munich, buried in Bad Sobernheim) was a naturopath who developed the eponymous Felke cure, and who was active in Repelen near Moers from 1896 to 1914 and in Bad Sobernheim from 1915 to 1925.
 He also practiced iris diagnosis (iridology) and is considered the co-father of combination homeopathic remedies.

 Biography

 Because his treatments included applications of clay and clay baths, Felke was often referred to as the clay pastor.
 Felke's regimen included a healthy diet and outdoor exercise.
 His patients were given meals that contained little meat, healing earth applications and cold baths in outdoor zinc bathtubs, and they had to sleep on clay floors or straw sacks in cabins open to the light and air.

 Felke, the son of a teacher and a minister's daughter, became interested in medical issues while he was studying theology and he attended medical lectures for several semesters.
-He had always been interested in medicinal plants, as well as in the well-known natural healers Hahnemann (the originator of homeopathy) and Priessnitz (hydrotherapy).
+He had always been interested in medicinal plants, as well as in the well-known natural healers Hahnemann (the originator of homeopathy), and Priessnitz (hydrotherapy).
 At his first rectorate in Cronenberg he treated patients with homeopathic remedies during a diphtheria epidemic and was regarded by his patients.
 In 1894, he began his ministration as pastor at the Protestant village church in Repelen.
 In 1896, several residents established a homeopathic society in Repelen to support Felke's work because in most cases he dispensed the homeopathic remedies free of charge.

 Felke is considered the co-father of combination homeopathic remedies because he, deviating from Hahnemann's teachings, began to combine different active substances to treat chronic diseases.
 In 1897, Felke and several town representatives traveled to the Harz Mountains where Adolf Just, another well-known natural medicine practitioner of the time, had recently founded a "Jungborn", or health resort, in Eckertal, to see this resort.
 The visit no doubt left such a strong impression that it was decided to create a similar spa in Repelen.

 A large tract of grassland and farmland on Repelen Lake, not far from the village church, was purchased for 50,000 gold marks (today just under EUR 250,000) and the spa grounds were laid out with considerable personal effort.
 Fifty open-air cabins were added as accommodations for 100 to 120 people, and pavilions were set up as relaxing and lounging spaces.
 The Jungborn grounds, still one of the most popular parks in Moers, were dedicated in 1898.
 Because both the bath applications and the sports and calisthenics were performed unclothed, there were two bathing parks surrounded by stockade fences, one for men and one for women.